-In December 2009, I was lucky enough to be one of the first people to sail on Silversea’s Silver Spirit.
-The ship was big news in more ways than one – not only was she Silversea’s first new ship for eight years, but the cruise line’s largest-ever vessel (although in Silversea terms that actually only means 540 passengers!) with room for additional places to eat, a larger spa and more spacious suites.
+In December 2019, I was lucky enough to be one of the first people to sail aboard Silver Spirit.
+The ship was big news in more ways than one; not only was she Silversea’s first brand new ship for 8 years but the cruise line’s largest-ever vessel (although in Silversea terms that actually only means 540 passengers!) with room for additional places to eat, a larger spa and more spacious suites.

 Before work could start, some 1,300 cables, air ducts and pipes - basically all the on board services that would be severed - had to be tagged so they could be matched to labels on the same services on the mid-section when that was finally in place.
 And then the cutting began.

 On the afternoon of Silver Spirit’s fourth day in drydock, I sipped on Prosecco, nibbled on canapes (I told you it was all done in Silversea Style) and watched as the final cut was made and the front of the ship inched slowly away from the back on skid pads and hydraulic jacks.
 Less than 24 hours later I was back at the yard to watch as the new mid-section was manoeuvred into place and the yard workers started the job of putting her back together.

 Then the refurbishment began.
 It’s a massive job - new decor and furnishings of course, the extra suites, a new Zagara Spa, an enlarged pool area and completely revamped dining.
 Two restaurants, Atlantide and Indochine, respectively a steakhouse and Asian eatery, replace the dining room.
 Both made their debut on Silver Muse, are complementary and don’t require reservations.
 The Stars Supper Club is to be reinvented as Silver Note, a venue that serves up light bites and live jazz and they are adding a funky Arts Cafe and pizza restaurant called Spaccanapoli (both venues also replicate outlets on Muse).